 Treatment is recommended for patients with posterior lesions that threaten vital visual structures, such as the optic disk or macula, and for immunocompromised patients.
 Multidrug therapy is commonly prescribed; it includes pyrimethamine, sulfonamides, clindamycin, and, in select cases, systemic corticosteroids.
 Corticosteroids should not, however, be used without concurrent antimicrobial coverage.
 Vision-threatening lesions in the macula or adjacent to the optic nerve require intravitreal clindamycin injections.
 Toxoplasmosis can recur, and patients with vision-threatening lesions may require long-term prophylaxis with trimethoprim-sulfamethoxazole.
 Long-acting periocular and intraocular corticosteroids (eg, triamcinolone acetonide) should be avoided.

 Patients with small peripheral lesions that do not directly threaten vital visual structures may be observed without treatment and should begin to show slow improvement in 1 to 2 months.

 HSV Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more causes anterior uveitis.
 VZV Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
-It usually begins with mild constitutional symptoms that are followed... read more does so less commonly, although the prevalence of zoster-associated anterior uveitis increases with age.
+It usually begins with mild constitutional symptoms (eg, fever... read more does so less commonly, although the prevalence of zoster-associated anterior uveitis increases with age.
 Both HSV and VZV can also result in posterior uveitis, although this is less common.

 Symptoms of anterior uveitis include